 - Taste and season with salt and pepper if needed.

-- Scoop the vegetable mixture into a 9”x13” baking dish, then top with potatoes.
+- Scoop the vegetable mixture into a 9”x 13” baking dish, then top with mashed potatoes.
 Use the back of a fork to make ridges in the potatoes.

 - Bake uncovered for 20 minutes.
-To brown the potatoes, top broil for an additional 5 minutes.
+To get a darker, top broil for an additional 5 minutes.

 Notes

-For oil-free cooking having a bowl or squeeze bottle of water nearby is helpful if the vegetables are sticking.
+For oil-free cooking having a bowl or squeeze bottle of water nearby is helpful.

 - Prep Time: 55 minutes